NickLThompson/Weather-dashboard/README.md

 the link to a very simple url with nothing extra added onto it, but even

 that didn't work.
-This is just something I'll have to shelf and move on with;
+I directly copy and pasted the api key from their email.

-Just about one step away from a total failure.
+I'll have to shelf this and move on.
+This upcoming project will be better.